syakter/AudibleNba/README.md

 Technologies:

- + Backend web framework (Node)
+ + Backend web framework using Node.js
- + Frontend Google Assistant api.ai
+ + Frontend using Google's api.ai
- + Developer created and familiar Firebase database
+ + Database developed using Google Firebase

 ## Using AudibleNBA